 - Lay off the heat: Too much straightening will damage and dry out your hair, leaving you with frizz over curls.
 If you’re prone to this, try going a week without using heat and you’ll see your natural curls revive themselves.

 - Brush your hair when wet: Much like applying a product to wet hair, brushing it before drying will reduce the chance of breakage and split ends.
-Also, use a wide-toothed comb opposed to finer which can prevent damage.
+Also, use a wide-toothed comb opposed to a finer one, as this can prevent damage.

 Curly/Wavy Hair F.A.Q

 What Makes Hair Curly?

 Apart from the obvious genetic factor, you may have wondered what it is that makes your hair curl.
 Well, for the scientifically curious amongst you, here is the answer: The follicle determines both the shape and the angle of the hair growth.
 An asymmetrical follicle produces curvature with an oval-shaped strand, whilst symmetrical follicles create straighter hair with circular strands.
 Another factor has to do with the protein structure.
 A microscopic view of curly hair reveals a build up of the protein, keratin, on the inside edge of the curl.
 As for the proneness to frizz, it’s harder for your natural hair oils to travel down a curly hair than a straight hair.
 There are also plenty of hair products to make hair curly.